enthought/traits/docs/source/tutorials/traits_ui_scientific_app.rst

 -----------------------------------------------------------------

 This section gives a few guidelines on how to build your own traits editor.
-A traits editor is the view associated to each traits that allows that graphically edit its value.
+A traits editor is the view associated with a trait that allows the user to graphically edit its value.
 We can twist a bit the notion and simply use it to graphically represent the attribute.
-This section involves a bit of `wxPython` code that may be hard to understand if you do not know `wxPython`, but it will bring a lot of power and flexibility to you use of traits.
+This section involves a bit of `wxPython` code that may be hard to understand if you do not know `wxPython`, but it will bring a lot of power and flexibility to how you use traits.
 The reason it appears in this tutorial is that I wanted to insert a matplotlib in my `traitsUI` application.
 It is not necessary to fully understand the code of this section to be able to read on.